chef/automate/components/automate-chef-io/content/docs/api-tokens.md

 ## Managing API Tokens

 ### Creating API Tokens
 Navigate to _API Tokens_ in the **Settings** tab.
-Then use the **Create Token** button, which opens a helper window for entering the token's _name_ and a unique _ID_, and optionally assigning the API token to some _Projects_.
-Token IDs can contain lower-case letters, hyphens, underscores, and numbers, but they cannot contain symbols or upper-case letters.
+Then use the **Create Token** button, which opens a helper window for entering the token's _name_ and optionally assigning the API token to some _Projects_.
+We automatically generate a team ID for you, if you would like to change it use the **Edit ID** button.

 After a token is created from the UI, it will have no permissions.
 To assign the token permissions, navigate to _Policies_ in the **Settings** tab, locate the appropriate policy, and then add the token as a member of the policy using a [member expression]({{< relref "iam-v2-guide.md#member-expressions" >}}).